lhaggar/newskit-demo/README.md

 ## Getting Started

-This is a demonstration of the WIP NewsKit v0.16.0 component library.
-It has 8 demonstration pages which build up an example component.
+This is a demonstration of the WIP NewsKit component library.
+It features demonstration pages which build up an example component, then place that in a full page example.

 ### Dev Server